Will Flying Cars Ever Happen?

 The Hurdles on the Path to Skyborne Transportation

 While the idea of flying cars is compelling, significant hurdles stand in the way of turning this concept into a practical reality.
-One of the primary challenges revolves around reconciling both car and aeroplane requirements in the design process.
+One of the primary challenges revolves around reconciling both car and airplane requirements in the design process.
 This includes tackling the issue of supplying sufficient power for vertical takeoff—a feat that conventional automotive batteries are ill-equipped to achieve.

 Moreover, the complexity of flying cars extends to propulsion controls, control algorithms, and air pressure considerations during high-altitude operations.
 Meeting international aviation and road traffic standards and ensuring safety and reliability adds further complexity.